stackus/edat-msgpack/README.md

 ## Features

-Registers a Msgpack default marshaller as the default marshaller for edat.
+Registers a Msgpack marshaller as the default marshaller for edat.

 ## TODOs